yuehaowang/pylash_engine/README.md

 init(30, "Hello World", 400, 300, main)
 ```

-Run the *Python* file and you will get a window with a "Hello World" text.
+Run the *Python* file.
+If a window with a "Hello World" text shows up, you have installed *pylash* successfully.

 ## Contributing